what is a layoff

 Reasons for Layoffs

-The reasons for a layoff usually revolve around a company’s inability to sustain the employment of certain employees either due to high costs, or due to lack of work in the domain etc. However, in most cases, the reasons for a layoff include factors pertaining to the company rather than a specific employee.
+The reasons for a layoff usually revolve around a company’s inability to sustain the employment of certain employees either due to high costs or due to lack of work in the domain etc. However, in most cases, the reasons for a layoff include factors about the company rather than a specific employee.

 Here we have listed some of the most common reasons why a company may choose to lay its employees off-